Timeline of Key Historical Events

 - 1609: Highland and Island chiefs of Scottish clans forced to largely accept the Statutes of Iona, a de-Gaelicization effort of James I & VI.
 It was the beginning of the end for the Highlander way of life.

-- 1609: James I & VI’s formal Plantation of Ulster begins (Donegal, Londonderry/Derry, Tyrone, Fermanagh, Cavan, Armagh).
+- 1609: James I & VI’s formal Plantation of Ulster began (Donegal, Londonderry/Derry, Tyrone, Fermanagh, Cavan, Armagh).

 - 1622: By this year, there were 6,400 British males living on Ulster Plantation lands, of whom 3,700 were Scottish, with a further 4,000 Scottish men in Antrim and Down (about a total settler population in NI of 19,000).